AngelS28/Markdown_Github/yourAccount.md

 * 8 characters long, if it includes a number and a lowercase letter or,
 * 15 characters long with any combination of characters. <br />
+* Generate a unique password for GitHub.
+If you use your GitHub password elsewhere and that service is compromised, then attackers or other malicious actors could use that information to access your account on GitHub.